 19.6 Age of Students.
-A student may participate in interscholastic athletic competition at the middle school level if they have not turned 15 before September 1.
-Students who reach the age of 15 prior to September 1 become permanently ineligible for interscholastic athletics at the middle school level.
+A student may participate in interscholastic athletic competition at the middle school level if they have not turned 15 before July 1.
+Students who reach the age of 15 prior to July 1 become permanently ineligible for interscholastic athletics at the middle school level.

-- 19.7 Student Form and Course Requirements.
-A student athlete must have the following two forms completed and on file with the Athletic Director prior to any athletic participation: EL2 Preparticipation Physical Evaluation Form, MSEL3 Consent and Release from Liability Certificate.
+19.7 Student Forms and Course Requirements.
+A student athlete must have the following two forms completed and on file with the Athletic Director prior to any athletic participation: EL2 Pre-participation Physical Evaluation Form, MSEL3 Consent and Release from Liability Certificate.
 Each form is good for one calendar year.
 The completed physical form (EL2) should be filed in the student's permanent folder.
 Required Courses: Students must view the following three courses on www.nfhslearn.com: "Concussion in Sports", "Heat Illness Prevention", and "Sudden Cardiac Arrest".
-No student will be allowed to participate in any off season conditioning, summer athletic programs, open facilities, a tryout, practice, or an athletic contest prior to turning in all required athletic participation forms and viewing the required courses. - 19.8 Insurance: All students participating in the interscholastic programs (includes cheerleaders) shall be required to meet the insurance requirements set forth in the athletic participation form.
-Students with insurance coverage under the require limits or with Medicaid coverage will be required to purchase School Insurance. - 19.9 Residence and Transfers: Any student who is attending a school in his attendance area, is assigned to the school by the School Board of Bay County, or is approved to attend the school through BDS Choice Policy (or approved to participate as a nontraditional student) is eligible to participate in the sports programs provided they have not participated in that sport at a previous school during the current school year.
+No student will be allowed to participate in any off season conditioning, summer athletic programs, open facilities, a tryout, practice, or an athletic contest prior to turning in all required athletic participation forms and viewing the required courses.

+19.8 Insurance: All students participating in the interscholastic programs (including cheerleaders) shall be required to meet the insurance requirements set forth in the athletic participation form.
+Students without insurance or with insurance coverage under the required limits will be required to purchase School Insurance.

+19.9 Residence and Transfers: Any student who is attending a school in his attendance area, is assigned to the school by the School Board of Bay County, or is approved to attend the school through BDS Choice Policy (or approved to participate as a non-traditional student) is eligible to participate in the sports programs provided they have not participated in that sport at a previous school during the current school year.
 Students who enter a school after the start of a sport season may seek to join a team under the following condition: They must not have participated in that sport at previous school, they meet all eligibility requirements, the team has not reached its maximum size, and the coach determines student has the skill and ability for the sport.
-Students who transfer schools after playing the sport at a previous school during the current school year MAY NOT participate in that sport at the new school UNLESS they meet on of the following exceptions: 1.
+Students who transfer schools after playing the sport at a previous school during the current school year MAY NOT participate in that sport at the new school UNLESS they meet one of the following exceptions: 1.
 Children of active duty military whose move resulted from military orders.
 2. Children relocated due to foster care placement in a different school zone.
 3. Children who move due to a court-ordered change of custody due to separation or divorce, or the serious illness or death of a custodial parent.
 4. Authorized for Good Cause in district policy 8.801.
-If a student voluntarily quits or is removed form a sport due to discipline reasons, and moves or transfers (Board waive) to another school within the county, that student will be ineligible to compete in that sport, but may become eligible after that sport is completed.